optimizedLP/drug-discovery/README.md

 ## Predicting Protein-Ligand Binding Affinity Using GNNs

-This project focuses on predicting protein-ligand binding affinity using Graph Neural Networks (GNNs).
-It demonstrates how to generate synthetic ligand molecules, represent them as graphs, and train a GNN model to predict binding affinity.
-The project also includes visualizations, feature importance analysis, and hyperparameter tuning.
+- This project focuses on predicting protein-ligand binding affinity using Graph Neural Networks (GNNs).
+- It demonstrates how to generate synthetic ligand molecules, represent them as graphs, and train a GNN model to predict binding affinity.

 ### Project Overview